hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - by many methods: questionairres, data logging, etc...
     - gives data thats called "original source data"
 - advantages
+    - full control of how data is gathers
+    - size of sample size can be as required
+    - ensures data collected is relevant to the study
+    - has an opportunity to sell the data
+    - source of data is exactly know, so, more reliable
 - diadvantages
     - expensive
         - need to hire people/company to gather data